BG2FOU/BG2FOU.github.io/_pages/Notes/IELTS/Speaking/Speaking5-8.md

 - Do you want to improve your photography skills?
   - I would like to learn how to take better photos.
 I take a lot of  photos but there is always room to improve!
 It would be great to have  a better understanding of lighting and shadow when it comes to  taking photos.

+### Taking photos

+- Do you like taking photos?
+  - Actually yes!
+I use a camera Nikon Z5, I really enjoy capturing moments – especially when I’m outdoors or traveling.
+It’s a great way to preserve memories and see the world from different angles.
+- Where do you like to go to take photos?
+  - I especially love taking photos along the Songhua River at sunset.
+The way the sky turns fiery orange and pink, reflecting on the water, creates breathtaking scenery.
+It’s my favorite spot to capture nature’s beauty.
+- Do you like taking selfies?
+  - Not really, to be honest.
+I prefer taking candid shots of people or landscapes.
+Selfies feel a bit forced to me, though I’ll occasionally take one with friends for fun!
+- What's your favorite family photo?
+  - I do not have a favourite family photo.
+There are so many  wonderful photos of my family that it is impossible to choose just one  that is my favourite!
+I like all my family photos; each one is lovely for  its own reasons.
+- Do you want to improve your photography skillls?
+  - Absolutely!
+I take a lot of  photos but there is always room to improve!
+It would be great to have  a better understanding of lighting and shadow when it comes to  taking photos.

+### Flowers

+- Do you love flowers?
+  - Yes, I appreciate flowers very much.
+I think they hold a lot of  symbolic meaning in many cultures, and they're often associated  with positive emotions like love, gratitude, and joy.
+Beyond that, their  vibrant colours and delicate forms are simply aesthetically pleasing.
+- Do you know anyone who loves flowers?
+  - Definitely.
+My grandmother is a huge flower enthusiast.
+She has a  beautiful garden filled with all sorts of blooms, and she spends hours  tending to them.
+She can tell you the name of every flower and its  specific needs.
+She’s actually inspired me to appreciate flowers more.
+- Are there a lot of flowers where you live?
+  - Actually, there are quite a few.
+My city makes a real effort to maintain beautiful parks and gardens, so you can find flowers  blooming throughout the year.
+Especially in spring and summer, the  streets are lined with colourful flowerbeds.
+It really adds to the city’ s vibrancy.
+- Do you take photos of flowers in your daily life?
+  - I do, occasionally.
+I’m not a professional photographer by any  means, but if I come across a particularly beautiful flower, I’ll  definitely try to capture it on my phone.
+I love being able to look back  at those photos and remember the moment.
+- Do people in your country often send flowers to others?
+  - Yes, definitely.
+Sending flowers is a very common practice in China,  especially for special occasions like birthdays, Mother’s Day, or to  express condolences.
+Roses are particularly popular, but it really  depends on the occasion and the recipient.

+### Memory

+- Are you good at memorising things?
+  - I wouldn't say I have a photographic memory, but I'm generally pretty  good at remembering faces and names.
+I think it's because I make  a conscious effort to really focus when I first meet someone, and I  try to associate their name with something memorable about them.
+However, I’m terrible at memorizing dates and figures – I always  need to write those down.
+- Have you ever forgotten something important?
+  - Oh, definitely!
+A few years ago, I completely forgot my best friend’ s birthday.
+I felt terrible!
+I was so caught up with work at the time that  it completely slipped my mind.
+It taught me a valuable lesson about  prioritizing personal relationships and making sure to mark important  dates in my calendar.
+- What do you need to remember in your daily life?
+  - Quite a lot, actually.
+Besides the usual things like appointments and  deadlines, I need to remember to take my daily vitamins, walk my  dog, and pick up groceries.
+I also have a lot of passwords to keep  track of, which is a real challenge!
+I'm trying to use a password manager to make things easier.
+- How do you remember important things?
+  - I rely heavily on my calendar and to-do list apps.
+I make it a habit to  review them every morning and evening, just to make sure nothing  slips through the cracks.
+Repetition is key for me – the more I see  something, the more likely I am to remember it.

 ## Part 2 & 3

 ### Describe an outdoor sport you would like to do